 24 July 2018 Saheb was arrested at his home.
 Police knocked on the front door at around 7pm, stating falsely that they had a summons for him, and arrested him as soon he opened the door, giving him no time to say goodbye to his wife.
 He was held briefly in Lakan prison before being transferred to Evin prison in Tehran.

 22 September 2018 The lawyer representing Saheb and Fatemeh Bakhteri was informed of the decision reached at a court hearing earlier in the month that they had been sentenced to 18 months and twelve months in prison respectively for “spreading propaganda against the regime”.
 The verdict states that believing in the Bible’s authority and Jesus as Lord are attacks against Islam.
 Saheb will not have to serve this latest prison sentence as he is already serving his separate, ten-year sentence.
 In addition, he was sentenced to two years’ internal exile in Nehbandan County, South Khorasan Province, close to the border with Afghanistan.
-Fatemeh (37) had been harassed by security agents for over a year prior to her sentencing, and was summoned for interrogation on at least one occasion.

 (American Center for Law and Justice/Christian Solidarity Worldwide/Iran Human Rights Monitor/Middle East Concern/Mohabat News/Present Truth Ministries/World Watch Monitor)